nasa/bplib/doc/parm_notes.md

 [3.
 Active Bundle Management](#3-active-bundle-management)
 [4.
 Example Configuration](#4-example-configuration)

-Bplib provides a set of APIs that perform the delay-tolerant networking functions of a single node within the network that node operates in.
+Bplib provides a set of APIs that perform the delay-tolerant networking functions of a single node within a network.
 So while bplib does not define the characteristics of the overall network, the configuration of the local node which uses bplib must be consistent with the characteristics of the network as a whole.
-It is exactly for this reason that so many configuration options are available in bplib.
+For this reason, many configuration options are available in bplib.
 Nodes participating in different networks with different performance goals and physical constraints need to be configured differently in order to maximize the efficiency, reliability, and throughput of the overall network.

 What follows is a series of explanations surrounding the key configuration parameters provided by bplib.
-Each explanation is really a discussion of a trade between resources and desired behaviors - these notes will hopefully allow you to select which behaviors you want for your network given the resource constraints of your local node.
+Each explanation is a discussion of a trade between resources and desired behaviors - these notes will help you to select which behaviors you want for your network given the resource constraints of your local node.

 ## 1. Bundle Transmission